 Well, if you don’t connect to Wi-Fi, but only use your computer or tablet for watching movies, the risks are limited – but since we are addicted to the internet, chances are that we would want to go online.

 With the advent of WiMax technologies, I experienced, somewhere in Cape Town, a case where the Wi-Fi codes that my hotel gave me could still work with the Wi-Fi system that Cape Town airport is using.
 In fact, they were using the same provider, though the ability to do so.
 While this was quite practical, I guess this makes that same Wi-Fi installation more prone to hacks and attempts to get into the lambda user computer.
 I guess that the same kind of system also exists in other big (or not so big) cities all around the world.

 So what’s the point here?
 Don’t be like that guy at the airport transit surfing with his tablet (or laptop) and be publicly exposed without even knowing it.
 At least, use a VPN solution that will protect your connection from hackers and spies.

 Look at that woman working at the office

 We all go on the Internet doing things that aren’t necessarily related to our work.
 And even if we don’t, chances are that the tools that we use at work (browsers, e-mail software) have some built-in tracking feature that will expose some of the personal things that we do online.
 Those can be cookies or logs that can be stored on your computer, or on some of the office’s server.
 The fact is, most of the things related to the internet connection are not only limited to you and your own computer.
-Some solutions exist so as to limit exposing your personal data: either surf in incognito mode of your browser, or try enabling your browser’s do-no-track feature.
-This later have some limitations though.
+Some solutions exist so as to limit exposing your personal data: either surf in the incognito mode of your browser or try enabling your browser’s do-no-track feature.
+This later has some limitations though.

 Anyway, I strongly recommend you sharing this same article to people who do not necessarily care about protecting their personal data online: I expect that humorous tone that the video adopts will help open their eyes.